antononcube/RakuForPrediction-book/Articles/Further-work-on-WWW-OpenAI.md

 ```

 Here we show:
-- That the result is an array of three vectors each with length 1536
+- That the result is an array of four vectors each with length 1536
 - The distributions of the values of each vector

 ```perl6